macCesar/purgetss-docs/docs/Commands.md

 > purgetss bf
 ```

-1. It will create the `./purgetss/styes/fonts.tss` file with all class definitions and `fontFamily` selectors
+1. This will create the `./purgetss/styles/fonts.tss` file with all class definitions and `fontFamily` selectors.
-2. It will copy the font files into `./app/assets/fonts` folder
+2. It will also copy the font files into the `./app/assets/fonts` folder.
-3. If necessary, **PurgeTSS will rename the font files to their corresponding PostScript Name**
+3. If necessary, **PurgeTSS will rename the font files to their corresponding PostScript names**.

-In this example we are using the [**Bevan and Dancing Script**](https://fonts.google.com/share?selection.family=Bevan:ital@0;1%7CDancing%20Script:wght@400;500;600;700) fonts from Google Fonts.
+In this example, we are using the [**Bevan and Dancing Script**](https://fonts.google.com/share?selection.family=Bevan:ital@0;1%7CDancing%20Script:wght@400;500;600;700) fonts from Google Fonts.

 ```bash title="./purgetss/fonts/"
 purgetss